“What is an AI agent?”

 Understanding this anatomy changes how you build agents.
 Instead of focusing on prompts or tools alone, you architect integrated systems where each part strengthens the others.

 That’s what separates agents that work from agents that merely function.
-It’s the difference between a collection of features and an integrated capability.
+The difference between a collection of features and an integrated capability.

-When you build an agent, remember: you’re not writing a prompt.
-You’re architecting a system.
-The parts only matter if they work together.
+When you build an agent, remember: you’re architecting a system.
+Design accordingly.

 Build Complete Agent Systems